 California law stipulates that upon the conclusion of a lease, the landlord must either refund the security deposit or send a detailed note including a statement and receipts for any reasonable deductions.

-For more details, we did a comparative study over the last several decades, taking a look at how rent control has developed into a growing issue.
+For more details, we did a comparative study over the last several decades.
+We took a look at how rent control has developed into a growing issue.

-Proposition 10, also referred to as the Local Rent Control Initiative, will go to vote on November 6, 2018.
+Proposition 10, also referred to as the Local Rent Control Initiative, went to vote on November 6, 2018.
 The entire legislation is based upon the continuance of the controversial statewide Costa-Hawkins Rental Housing Act, which only allows rent control for apartments occupied before 1995.

 If reversed, it would allow city governments the opportunity to widen the gap and include many more properties under the rent control provisions.

 Your application will require details such as the alleged crime, names, addresses, companies, dates, and times, as applicable.
-If there are any physical or electronic documents that support your case, be sure to include those as well.
+Be sure to include any physical or electronic documents that support your case.

 If you feel you have been treated unfairly and may have a case, please review the Community Information Database for resources that can provide help.